mauroemartinez/RPA-exchange-rate-scrapping-automatic-mailing/README.md

 # RPA-exchange-rate-scrapping-automatic-mailing
-Using RPA and Pandas to scrap several sources websites to get the Argentinian exchange rates, acumulate them on google drive and send the dataframe, calculated insights and seaborn graphics by aumatic mailing,
+Using RPA and Pandas to scrap several sources websites to get the Argentinian exchange rates and country risk, acumulate them on a .csv file and send the collected data, calculated insights and seaborn graphics by a daily automatic mailing.